SnowSE/project_aspen/docs/stories/teams/registration.md

 As an enrolled user I want to modify the people in my registration.

-As a user I can choose to hide my information when I registor.
+As a user I can choose to hide my information when I register.

 As a user registering, I can set the nickname for my registration.